1909 Chicago Unions

 "The Chicago Union Giants will play their thirtieth season when the game opens."

-"CHICAGO UNIONS’ PROSPECTS. - Several Hoosier Players Will Try to Make Good. - Special to The Freeman. - CHICAGO.
-Ill.—Special.—The Chicago Unions are no longer known as an independent team.
+"CHICAGO UNIONS' PROSPECTS. - Several Hoosier Players Will Try to Make Good. - Special to The Freeman. - CHICAGO.
+Ill. - Special. - The Chicago Unions are no longer known as an independent team.
 W. S. Peters, president of the team, has entered it in the Lake Shore and Wisconsin League.
 The Unions are expected to be a strong contestant for the pennant.
 The team will be composed of some fast young players with two or three exceptions, and indications show that these will make a fast bunch to pick from.
 The following boys will try for positions Shawler, left field; Young, second base; Blankenship, right field; Reeves, center field; Talbert and Dougherty, pitchers.
 All of these boys are from Indianapolis.
-Among others there will be: Tooley, first base; Knight, of St. Louis, catch; Pryor, of Chicago, third base; Lindsey, of Kansas City, Mo., shortstop; West, of Danville, 111., pitch Johnson, of Champaign, 111., pitch; Lolla, first base, and Thompson, of Indiaanpolis, catch.
+Among others there will be: Tooley, first base; Knight, of St. Louis, catch; Pryor, of Chicago, third base; Lindsey, of Kansas City, Mo., shortstop; West, of Danville, Illinois, pitch Johnson, of Champaign, Illinois, pitch; Lolla, first base, and Thompson, of Indianpolis, catch.
 Reeves, the new manager, hails from St. Louis and was a member of the Unions in 1906.
 He is one of the fastest outfielders on the team and is a fast base runner."

 March 13, 1909